c9/docs.c9.io/src/frameworks/frameworks_express.md

 # Framework: Express
 [Express](http://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-To get started with an express app, first create a workspace and choose either the Node.js type, or a Custom workspace type for a clean workspace.
+To get started with an Express app, first create a workspace and choose either the Node.js type, or a Custom workspace type for a clean workspace.
+Open the new workspace (or an existing one) to follow the instructions below.

 ## Installation

-First we'll install the express project generator and generate an application stub:
+First we'll install the Express project generator and generate an application stub:

     $ npm install -g express-generator
     $ express -f .